Here is a sneak preview of our brilliant line-up of inspirational and thought provoking industry leaders and presenters...

 DR. Thomas BROUGH

 FACEM MC-CU (Master of Clinical Ultrasound)

 Tom started teaching himself ultrasound as a junior registrar after developing a pathological fear of ionising radiation.
 After many years of graded exposure and morbidity + mortality meeting psychotherapy he has thankfully overcome this phobia.
 Nevertheless, he has been left with an enduring ideology that the integration of clinical ultrasound into emergency medicine will enhance clinical judgement and patient safety just as much as it will sharpen diagnostic accuracy.
-Tom divides his clinical time between Adult Retrieval Victoria and Bendigo Emergency Department.
+Tom divides his clinical time between Adult Retrieval Victoria and Albany Emergency Department in WA.
 He has a masters degree in clinical ultrasound, a special interest in echocardiography, and runs ultrasound education project called Diastology Lab.

 Dr Cris Zollo

 MBBS, BSc, MRCS(Ed), FACEM, DDU

 Dr Cris Zollo is an Emergency Physican and the Clincial Lead for Ultrasound at Waikato Hospital Emergency Department, having attaining the ASUM DDU.
 Originally from England, Cris has experience working in emergency departments across New Zealand, Australia and the UK, but undertook most of her formal training at Waikato Hospital.
 She is a passionate advocate of increased POCUS availability, but acknowledges that this, like all other tests, should be used wisely, supported by appropriate training and credentialing.

 Ash is an emergency physician with a passion for point of care echocardiography.

 After his undergraduate in India, he underwent post graduate EM training in the UK and is now a consultant at Armadale Hospital, WA.
 He is the lead for ultrasound training and has been influential towards training his team on the use of point of care echocardiography.